 - Students must also enroll in the field camp course offered at your university and pay any tuition and other fees through your home institution

 - Finally, you will need to pay for room & board at the Chateau Apres Lodge.
-The cost to students for room and board has not been set for 2019 but was $1850 (2018) and, in addition to the deposit, the remaining $1650 was due on arrival at the Chateau (check or cash only - the Chateau runs their end of things tight enough that credit card fees cut into money needed for operations).
+The cost to students for room and board in summer 2021 is $1980.
+Your $200 deposit will be applied against this total and the remainder ($1780) will be due on arrival at the Chateau (check, money order or cash only - the Chateau runs their end of things tight enough that credit card fees cut into money needed for operations).
 This fee covers food and lodging for six weeks, with the exception of Sunday breakfast and lunch and some of the meals on the trips away from Park City.
 The Chateau generally provides most of the food for overnight trips, but logistics necessitates that students will need to cover some of their personal meal expenses during these trips.

 Students from outside institutions commonly attend the Wasatch-Uinta field camp.
 One of the greatest benefits associated with attending this camp is the opportunity to work with a diverse group of students and staff from various schools.
 These individuals bring a wide range of skills and perspectives to this intense 6-week experience.
-The tuition for non-consortium students is the same as for in-state students enrolled at the University of Minnesota Duluth ($2772.96 plus a College Fee of $136 = $2908.96 for 2018).
-Duluth theoretically requires a "Student Services" Fee but every summer in the past the department has been successful in getting this waived because the course is not on campus-this waiver has not yet been established for 2019 so you should wait before registering later in the spring - details still to come.
+The tuition for all students is the same as for in-state students enrolled at the University of Minnesota Duluth (to give you an idea, this was $2909 in 2019).
 Contact Michael Stewart (see below) directly to explore options that may be available for your personal situation.

 - Those interested should complete an online application as early as possible to get in line for any spaces that may be available and to begin the enrollment process.
 NOTE: the online application will ask you to provide a thoughtful answer regarding your particular qualifications, special interests, or other reasons for wishing to participate in the Wasatch-Uinta Field Camp.
 Draft an answer to this question before begining your application and then cut & paste your text into the space provided.

 - Once accepted, submit a check for $200 made out to the "Chateau Apres" to secure your place at camp.
-This deposit will be passed on to the Chateau Apres in late Spring and reduces your room and board fee ($1850 in 2018).
-The remainder of the room and board fee is due on arrival at the Chateau (check, money order or cash only - the Chateau runs their end of things tight enough that credit card fees cut into money needed for operations).
+This deposit will be passed on to the Chateau Apres in late Spring and will be applied against your room and board fee ($1980 for summer 2021).
+The remainder of the room and board fee ($1780) is due on arrival at the Chateau (check, money order or cash only - the Chateau runs their end of things tight enough that credit card fees cut into money needed for operations).
 This fee covers food and lodging for six weeks, with the exception of Sunday breakfast and lunch and some of the meals on the trips away from Park City.
 The Chateau generally provides most of the food for overnight trips, but logistics necessitates that students will need to cover some of their personal meal expenses during these trips.

 - Please mail your $200 deposit (personal or cashiers check made payable to "Chateau Apres") directly to Dr. Stewart at the following address.